-- Consumer health plans (for individuals) We have a wide range of health, dental and vision insurance policies for individuals and families including offerings on the Health Insurance Exchange inclusive of coverage of ARWorks Medicaid expansion enrollees, Medicare plans and supplement policies for seniors. - Employer-sponsored health plans Employers may select from fully insured or self-insured versions of group health and dental plans to offer to their employees.
+- Consumer health plans (for individuals) We have a wide range of health, dental and vision insurance policies for individuals and families, including offerings on the Health Insurance Exchange, including coverage of ARHOME Medicaid expansion enrollees, Medicare plans and supplement policies for seniors. - Employer-sponsored health plans Employers may select from fully insured or self-insured versions of group health and dental plans to offer their employees.